 According to Dr. Gary Richter, “steroids are some of the most powerful anti-inflammatory medications available.”
 Because of this, they tend to be a commonplace treatment for pets with skin and respiratory conditions.
 Dr. Richter continued to state, “despite steroids’ ability to reduce inflammation, their long term side effects far outweigh their benefits.”

-CBD is being researched as a ‘steroid sparing option.’
-A study published in Current Neuropharmacology indicated CBD has therapeutic benefits for both people and pets who suffer with chronic pain.
+CBD is being researched as a ‘steroid-sparing option.’
+A study published in Current Neuropharmacology indicated CBD has therapeutic benefits for both people and pets who suffer from chronic pain.
 There is an abundance of compounds found to reduce inflammation in both us and our pets.
 The most common phytocannabinoids found in the Cannabis plant, THC and CBD, both possess anti-inflammatory properties.
 Other minor cannabinoids, including CBG, CBC, and THCV were also found to provide anti-inflammatory properties as well.

 According to Future Medicinal Chemistry, “cannabinoids have exhibited significant potential to be used as novel anti-inflammatory agents and specific targeting of CB2 receptors holds the promise of mediating immunosuppressive effects without exerting psychotropic side effects.”